Wednesday, March 6, 2019

 Since then, Acosta has actively pushed for public information on the dangers of Dengvaxia and the vaccination program, and this controversy led to discouragement and fear against vaccination.

 Dr. Acosta is interested in fighting for her client's rights and following his excellency, the President.
-As a Doctor of Social Development, she has the expertise and advocacy for human rights and legal aid; that is where she comes from.
+As a Doctor of Social Development, she has expertise in advocacy for human rights and legal aid; that is where she comes from.

 From Advocacy to Disaster